dtmcfadden/python-flask-fraud-data-extract/README.md

 this program is meant to be used as a service and only return data in JSON format

-# Two different datasets are being used to fill separate tables
+# Datasets are being used to fill separate tables

 https://www.kaggle.com/datasets/vbinh002/fraud-ecommerce